Next Generation Advanced Transceiver Technologies for 6G and Beyond

 \subsubsection{Future Directions}

 Research on FA-enabled systems is still in its infancy and needs further investigation.
-This includes the effect of hardware imperfections various FA-based architectures on, including imprecise positioning of the FAs.
-It is also of interest to investigate the interplay between FAs and RISs, e.g., flexible-element-enabled RIS and RIS-assisted FA-enabled systems, both of which provide additional flexibility for enhancing system performance. }
+This includes the effect of hardware imperfections various FA-based architectures on, including imprecise positioning of the FAs. { The feedback signaling overhead (e.g., the necessary CSI) may be large in practice due to closely-spaced candidate locations (i.e., a large number of ports).
+However, most of the existing works have neglected the effects of the antenna-motion/port-switching time and feedback signaling on the performance of practical systems.
+This issue deserves in-depth investigations for different system setups considering different channel models. } It is also of interest to investigate the interplay between FAs and RISs, e.g., flexible-element-enabled RIS and RIS-assisted FA-enabled systems, both of which provide additional flexibility for enhancing system performance.